Surya-Pandiaraj/Ex.-1.2.-Design-and-Draft-the-given-2D-Sketches-in-modelling-software/README.md

-# Ex.No.-1.2-Design and Draft the given 2D Sketches in modelling software.
+# EX.NO.-1.2-DESIGN AND DRAFT THE GIVEN 2D SKETCHES IN MODELLING SOFTWARE.

+## DATE : 04/12/2024

 ## AIM